-In December 2022, the Company entered into two binding purchase and sale agreements to sell the Company's Gullwing-Tot Lakes property and Paterson Lake property.
+During the year ended November 30, 2023, the Company entered into two binding purchase and sale agreements and sold the Company's Gullwing-Tot Lakes property and Paterson Lake property.

 Gullwing-Tot Lakes

 Gullwing-Tot Lakes Property is located in Drope and Webb townships, 30 km northeast of Dryden.
 The Property is 10 x 1.5 km in size and consists of 112 cell claims which Power Metals have optioned from Exiro Minerals Corp.
 The Property has excellent year round road access.